-Students shall be reminded that they may, at any stage, be accompanied and/or represented by one member of staff, friend, relative, or representative of the Students' Union.
+Students shall be reminded that they may, at any stage, be accompanied and/or represented by Approved by: AB20231018 Version: 2023-24 v2 Page 79 of 108 one member of staff, friend, relative, or representative of the Students' Union.
 This is in addition to any health professional or support worker who may usually accompany the student.
 The role of this individual is to provide support to the student.
 It is not to advocate or represent the student.